 Applying to the Ph.D.
 Program

 Applicants are required to follow the all of the steps outlined by the Department of Counseling, Educational Psychology and Special Education.
 The deadline for admission to the Ph.D.
 Program is December 1 of each year (next business day when this falls on a weekend).
+There is a $65 application fee.
 Applications are reviewed only once each year, and students are admitted to the program for the following fall semester only.

 The admissions committee review all applications to the Ph.D. program and select a group of approximately 10-15 students to invite to campus for a day-long interview. *Invited applicants will be expected to participate in the on-campus interview with current faculty and students.
 If a campus visit is not feasible, the program will work with applicants to make other arrangements.